-(This course requires two prerequisites, BIO 202 and BIO 204: Human Anatomy & Physiology II and Lab.)
-(This course is a prerequisite for both SAR 380: Exercise Testing and Prescription and SPT 497: CSCS Examination Prep.)
+This course requires two prerequisites BIO 202 and BIO 204 unless administrative approval is granted.
+This course is a prerequisite for both SAR 380 and SPT 497 unless administrative approval is granted.

 SAR 326: Personal Training (3 semester hours)

 This course will combine sports science and entrepreneurial principles toward the design and implementation of a personal training business.